lukso-network/docs/docs/standards/generic-standards/lsp14-ownable-2-step.md

 Renouncing ownership of the contract in [EIP173 - Contract Ownership Standard](https://eips.ethereum.org/EIPS/eip-173) is also done in one transaction.
 If the owner accidentally calls `renounceOwnership()`, this leads to losing access to the contract.

-**LSP14 - Ownable2Step** tackles these two problems using a safer mechanism for managing contract ownership.
-Transferring and renouncing ownership now works as a 2-step process.
+What is needed is a safer mechanism for managing contract ownership.

 ## What does this standard represent ?

-**LSP14 - Ownable2Step** is a modified version of [EIP173 - Contract Ownership Standard](https://eips.ethereum.org/EIPS/eip-173) that uses a safer mechanism for transferring and renouncing ownership.
+**LSP14 - Ownable2Step** is an extended version of [EIP173 - Contract Ownership Standard](https://eips.ethereum.org/EIPS/eip-173) that uses a 2-step process for transferring and renouncing ownership.

 **LSP14 - Ownable2Step** modifies the processes of _tranferring and renouncing ownership_ in the following way: